alghimo/tfm-rl-starcraft2/README.md

 First off, this assumes that you have already setup Starcraft two, as stated in the [PySC2 instructions](https://github.com/google-deepmind/pysc2/tree/master?tab=readme-ov-file#get-starcraft-ii).
 The work for this project was done under Linux (Ubuntu 22.04) and used the latest [Starcraft II Linux package](https://github.com/Blizzard/s2client-proto#linux-packages) available at the time (4.10).

-As for the environment, we've setup Python 3.8, since with newer versions the installation seemed to be broken (I couldn't get pysc2 to work with pygame>=2, and I could only install pygame<2 up until python 3.8).
+As for the environment, it is not very consistent between different OS, e.g. for Ubuntu 22.04 I had to go with Python 3.8 and pygame 1.9.6, for MacOS I was able to use Python 3.9 and pygame 2 (the default installed by pysc2) and for Windows I could use Python 3.10.

 ```bash
 conda create -n tfm python=3.10